-Certain federal research sponsors, such as HHS/PHS and NSF, require the reporting of significant actions in research misconduct matters, such as the institution's decision to initiate an Investigation, the institution's determination that it will not be able to complete an Inquiry or Investigation in the time specified under federal regulations, or the closing of a case on the basis that the Respondent has admitted Research Misconduct.
-The Vice Provost for Research, in consultation with the Office of the General Counsel, shall comply with such reporting requirements.
+Certain federal research sponsors, such as HHS/PHS and National Science Foundation ("NSF"), require the reporting of significant actions in research misconduct matters, such as the institution's decision to initiate an Investigation, the institution's determination that it will not be able to complete an Inquiry or Investigation in the time specified under federal regulations, or the closing of a case on the basis that the Respondent has admitted Research Misconduct.
+In consultation with the Office of the General Counsel, the VPRI shall comply with such reporting requirements.

-In addition, the Vice Provost for Research shall report significant actions in research misconduct matters to CMU bodies charged with ensuring compliance with research regulations (e.g., the Institutional Review Board, Institutional Biosafety Committee and the Institutional Animal Care and Use Committee), non-federal research sponsors, and other third parties, when he or she deems such notification to be warranted.
+In addition, the VPRI shall report significant actions in research misconduct matters to CMU bodies charged with ensuring compliance with research regulations (e.g., the IRB, IACUC, IBC), non-federal research sponsors, and other third parties, when he or she deems such notification to be warranted.